Do you feel like the “crypto universe” is a bit, well, cryptic?

 Crypto Asset-related Investment Scams

-The volatile and often unregulated nature of crypto assets means that investors could fall victim to investment fraud in a number of ways.
+The volatile and largely unregulated nature of crypto assets means that investors could fall victim to investment fraud in a number of ways.
 For instance, a fraudster may claim that they will use your money to buy digital currencies, and then cut off all communication once you have sent them your funds.
 Scams could include fake investment products, false websites claiming to sell packaged investments, and fraudulent cryptocurrency exchanges.
 Learn more about common characteristics of a crypto-related scam.

 Be an Informed Investor and Seek Help